-Donald Trump's Response To The Highlands Ranch School Shooting Condemned "Unspeakable Violence"
+Donald Trump Called The Highlands Ranch School Shooting "Unspeakable Violence"

 Another mass shooting tragedy has hit the United States.
 On Tuesday, May 7, two people opened fire at STEM School Highlands Ranch in Colorado, killing one student and injuring eight.
 Since the shooting, the public has been expressing their sympathy and supporting the community during this tragedy.
 Well, Donald Trump's response to the Highlands Ranch school shooting is no different.